i-net-software/JWebAssembly/README.md

 * [ ] Exception handling - required the next version of WebAssembly
 * [ ] Multiple threads - required the next version of WebAssembly
-* [ ] Memory Management with build in GC without JavaScript polyfill
+* [ ] Memory Management with built-in GC without JavaScript polyfill
 * [ ] Reflection
 * [ ] More optimize like tail calls, removing from asserts, inlining of functions, etc